hermanlintvelt/aws-java-serverless/README.md

 ### Configuration Setup

-* Create AWS account
-* Setup credentials for *Serverless* using [this link](https://serverless.com/framework/docs/providers/aws/guide/credentials/)
+* Create AWS account and setup credentials for *Serverless* using [this great article on how to setup Serverless to work with AWS](https://serverless.com/framework/docs/providers/aws/guide/credentials/).

 ## 1. Create Basic Handler